agrestio/agrest/UPGRADE-NOTES.md

 custom exception other than `AgException` explicitly outside of Agrest processing chain, you will need to replace those exceptions with `AgException` to ensure it is rendered cleanly in the response.
 Throwing within custom "stages" works the same way as before and requires no changes.

+### SelectStage.PARSE_REQUEST is gone [#537](https://github.com/agrestio/agrest/issues/537)
+`SelectStage.PARSE_REQUEST` is no longer needed, as protocol parameter parsing happens outside of a stage, right in the context.
+If you had stage callbacks referencing this stage, you may instead reference `SelectStage.START`.